T.TAO

 };

-Here, struct members can contain different types of data, such as int, float, char, other structs, arrays, or pointers.
+Here, the members of the structure can contain different types of data members, such as int, float, char, or other structures, arrays, or pointers.

 Initialization

-You can also declare a pointer to a struct.
-Then use the arrow operator (->) to access the members of the struct pointed to by the pointer.
+You can also declare a pointer to a structure.
+After that, use the arrow operator (->) to access the members of the structure pointed to by this pointer.

 StructName *myStructPtr = &myStruct;